StevenBtw/solvOR/docs/cookbook/tsp.md

 Find the shortest tour visiting all cities exactly once and returning to start.

+The [Traveling Salesman Problem (TSP)](https://en.wikipedia.org/wiki/Travelling_salesman_problem) is one of the most studied problems in combinatorial optimization.

 ## The Problem

 Given N cities and distances between them, find the shortest possible route that visits each city exactly once and returns to the starting city.

-This is the classic TSP, NP-hard, but small instances (< 100 cities) are very solvable with tabu search.
+This is the classic TSP, NP-hard, but small instances (< 100 cities) are very solvable with [tabu search](https://en.wikipedia.org/wiki/Tabu_search).

 ## Why It's Hard